ishitamish10/CareerRecipe/README.md

 CareerRecipe reveals these ingredients through real-world stories shared by professionals.

-> 💡 "Learn the ingredients, follow the recipe, build your future."
+> 💡 "Learn the ingredients, follow the recipe, build your future. yo yo"

 ---